pastaalfredo/Data/ACT-Paper/README.md

 # Data to reproduce results from the ACT paper

+See https://zenodo.org/records/15037854 for the official version of this data to go along with the paper.
+Updates may be published here.

 ## MolProps - molecule property files
 Here you find the results from quantum calculations for monomers and dimers at the MP2/aug-cc-pvtz sapt2+(ccd)dmp2/aug-cc-pvtz levels of theory respectively.
 The data is in XML format that can be read by the ACT or, for instance, by your own Python scripts.